rechena/wod2spreadsheets/README.md

 This script was born from the fact that both me and my wife do Crossfit and we register our Wod results on the [App Wodify]([https://app.wodify.com/WodifyAdminTheme/LoginEntry.aspx) and although we can export the results, I'm a sucker for automation.

-So the app allows integration with Twitter so the only thing I needed was to scrape my account or the wife's and search for the hastag #wodify.
+The app allows integration with Twitter so the only thing I needed was to scrape my account or the wife's and search for the hastag #wodify.
 From there on it was just a case of parsing the tweet and running this on a crontab.

 ### How does it work?
 The script runs every night at 1am on a crontab and checks the last day's tweets, if found it will parse the tweet and insert the results in a Google Spreadsheet.